 K-12 teachers in New Orleans

-Deadline to apply is October 1st
+Deadline to apply is September 1st

 view here

 This school year, Be Loud is offering a fellowship experience for NOLA based educators interested in producing one audio project with their classroom.
-The program will run from November to May (schedule is TBD).
+The program will run from October to April (schedule is TBD).
 Each participant will receive $500 worth of recording equipment for their classroom and a personal stipend ($1000) upon completing their project.

 A weekly program that takes middle schoolers across NOLA to record.